Unraveling the fair pricing dilemma

-Consider this: A client calls you at 4pm on Friday with a short deadline for Monday morning.
-You quickly glance at your calendar and your weekend plans.
+Consider this: A client calls you 2 days before the tax filing deadline.
+You quickly glance at your calendar and realize your time’s already maxed out.
 Meeting the deadline forces you to rearrange your calendar, work over the weekend and push some other plans aside.
-You decide to double your regular rates for this high priority project.
+You decide to double your regular rates so your client can file on time.
 Is this unfair?

 When you need an overnight delivery instead of standard you expect to pay a premium price.
 Especially, since it’s guaranteed to get there on time.
 In this situation, speed and peace of mind have greater value than price.Clients judge and compare

 How does your client determine fair pricing?
 He judges and compares.
 We all do this when making decisions.

 At this point, you immediately think about competitive pricing.
 Your buyer compares your price to others.
 It’s the most popular way to compare pricing.